DaveShepperd/expressions_with_symbols/README.md

 #### lib_exprs - an expression parser.
 Contained entirely in lib_exprs.[ch]

-They can be found in the libs folder.
-There is a Makefile but it has only been built with gcc.
+They can be found in the **_libs_** folder.
+There are **_Makefiles_** but they have only been built with gcc.
 Good luck building with other compilers.

-The various **_xxx_test.[ch]_** files are just test files that I was using to test various functions of those subsystems.
-There are comments in the exprs_test_xx files that highlight and demonstrate how to use the API's to the three subsystems.
+The API's to each of the subsystems are described via comments in the corresponding .h files.
+Examples of how to use them can be found in the **_xxx_test.[ch]_** files.

+Although the standard libc btree and hash functions no doubt work just fine, I was always a bit disappointed they had no user provided mechanism for memory management nor anything that might help with statistics gathering.
+So these provided subsystems have callbacks for that as well as message reporting.